The Cornish Pasty

 They may not have wanted another trade to use the idea but when migrants from the Cornish tin mining community moved into other counties of England and also across to America, in search of work, they took with them their pastry crescent filled with a hearty meal.

-The Cornish Pasty Association - Protecting the Cornish Pasty.
-The Association is applying for European protected status for the Cornish Pasty and has lodged an application for Protected Geographical Indication (PGI) status.
-If the application is successful it will mean that only pasties made in Cornwall, to a traditional recipe and manner can legally be called Cornish pasties.
+The Cornish Pasty Association – Protecting the Cornish Pasty.
+The Association has gained European protected (PGI) status for the Cornish Pasty, which means that only pasties made in Cornwall, to a traditional recipe and manner can legally be called Cornish pasties.